KfW IPEX-Bank in 2021

 Enabling the future

-The expansion and operation of the gas transmission network play an important role in the energy transition.
+The expansion and operation of the gas transmission network and the hydrogen infrastructure play an important role in the energy transition.
 German company Nowega GmbH is receiving a loan of around EUR 40 million to do just that.

 Optimising logistics chains